ymolists/website/gitpod/docs/context-urls.md

 - [Issue Context](#issue-context)
 - [Pull/Merge Request Context](#pullmerge-request-context)

 Please note, these contexts are supported for GitHub, GitLab, and Bitbucket.
-This also includes self-hosted installations of these git providers, where available.
+This also includes Self-Hosted installations of these git providers, where available.

 ## Repository Context